ShubhamBhardwaj19/Covid-Data-Exploration-using-SQL/README.md

 # Covid-Data-Exploration-using-SQL
-SQL was used for data exploration and creating individual datasets to be used in Covid Analysis Dashboard.
+SQL was used for data exploration using 2 datasets which contained data related to number deaths and vaccinations around the globe and and further these sql commands were used for creating 4 individual datasets which were used in Covid Analysis Dashboard 3.
 You can download the dataset at https://www.kaggle.com/datasets/shubhambhardwaj01/covid-dataset-for-sql-data-exploration